Enrolment

 Enrolment application

-To enrol in a programme leading to award of a qualification, the learner needs to apply to the TEO by completing and submitting the TEO’s enrolment form, and providing evidence to enable the TEO to
+To enrol in a programme leading to award of a qualification, a learner needs to apply to the TEO by completing and submitting the TEO’s enrolment form, and providing evidence to enable the TEO to:

 • verify the learner's identity, and